-- Garden care: Plant in a large container or surround the roots with a non-perishable barrier that restricts the plant's spread.
+- Garden care: In smaller gardens surround the roots with a non-perishable barrier that restricts the plant's spread.
 If potted up, it is important that this plant is watered regularly.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!

 Q:What height are the plants if we purchase them now please?
 We are looking for immediate screening if possible to hide the side of a garden studio from our neighbours.Asked on 14/1/2015 by Blooms&herbs from Leicestershire

 This bamboo in a 0.9lt pot will be approx 10-15cm tall.